Belknap Springs, Oregon

 Belknap Springs is an unincorporated community and private hot springs resort in Lane County, Oregon, United States, near the McKenzie River.

+History

 The springs were located and initially developed by R. S. Belknap in 1869.
 A post office named "Salt Springs" was established in the location in 1874, and the name changed to "Belknap Springs" in 1875.
 The post office closed in 1877 and reopened in 1891, operating intermittently until 1953.
-Today the location uses a McKenzie Bridge mailing address.